pyvista/pyvista/doc/source/user-guide/vtk_to_pyvista.rst

    >>> image_data.GetPointData().SetScalars(points)

-As you can see, there is quite a bit of boilerplate that goes into the creation of a simple `vtk.vtkImageData`_ dataset.
-PyVista provides much more concise syntax that is more "Pythonic".
+The creation of a simple `vtk.vtkImageData`_ dataset involves a significant amount of boilerplate code.
+However, PyVista provides more concise and "Pythonic" syntax.
 The equivalent code in PyVista is:

 .. code:: python